 The data is collected statewide from SAM II Advantage HR system and includes only salaried employees.
 Voluntary turnover includes resignations and retirements.
 Involuntary turnover reflects dismissals.
 Data is reported quarterly, with current year-to-date data included.
-For benchmarked data, 2015 PWC Saratoga Benchmarks were used.
+For benchmarked data, the turnover is averaged for surrounding state departments of transportation (Arkansas, Iowa, Kansas, Kentucky, Tennessee, Illinois, Nebraska and Oklahoma).
+The turnover rate is based on 2015 data and was provided through a survey of respective departments of transportation.